molten-metal2/website-template/CSS_PRINCIPLES.md

-# CSS Principles - PoliticNZ
+# CSS Principles

-This document outlines the key principles and guidelines we follow for styling the PoliticNZ application.
+This document outlines the key principles and guidelines for styling this website template.

 ## Core Philosophy

 **Keep it lean.** Our CSS is intentionally minimal, including only what's necessary for functionality and clean presentation.
+This template provides a solid foundation for building any website.

 ## Design Principles